Dormant black hole candidates from Gaia DR3 summary diagnostics: Binary parameter inference

-The first system (\textit{Gaia} DR3 4609711364265062016) appears in the NSS catalogue as an \texttt{AstroSpectroSB1} binary with an orbital period of 141~d.
+The first system (\textit{Gaia} DR3 4609711364265062016) appears in the NSS catalogue as a \texttt{AstroSpectroSB1} binary with an orbital period of 141~d.
 The \textit{Gaia} binary mass catalogue assigns it a primary mass of $\sim 1.1\,M_\odot$ and a companion mass of $\sim 0.35\,M_\odot$.
 The observed values of \texttt{ruwe} and RV uncertainty are modest ($\texttt{ruwe} = 1.81$, $\sigma_\text{RV} = 2.10$\,km\,s$^{-1}$), consistent with a luminous stellar companion.
-Our inference correctly recovers a low-mass companion in a short-period orbit ($P_\text{fit} = 110^{+90}_{-50}\,\text{d},\,\, M_\text{CO, fit} = 0.5^{+0.3}_{-0.2}\,\text{M}_\odot$).
+Our inference correctly recovers a low-mass companion in a short-period orbit ($P_\text{fit} = 120^{+80}_{-50}\,\text{d},\,\, M_\text{CO, fit} = 0.4\pm 0.2\,\text{M}_\odot$).
 Small mismatches between the true and inferred values and large uncertainties are expected, given the degeneracies in orbital orientation and eccentricity.

 The second example is \textit{Gaia} BH~2 (\textit{Gaia} DR3 5870569352746779008), a giant star orbited by a $\sim 9\,\text{M}_\odot$ BH in a long-period eccentric orbit \citep[$P \approx 1277$\,d, $e \approx 0.53$;][]{El-Badry+2023b}.
 It has a high \texttt{ruwe} value of $9.22$, with moderate RV uncertainty ($\sigma_\text{RV} = 2.08$\,km\,s$^{-1}$).
-Matching both observables requires a high companion mass, and our inference yields a posterior peak at $P_\text{fit} = 1300^{+1100}_{-600}\,\text{d}$ and $M_\text{CO, fit} = 9^{+7}_{-4}\,\text{M}_\odot$, consistent with the true values and a dark remnant companion.
-For systems with orbital periods longer than the DR3 baseline, there is a degeneracy between period and companion mass; a longer-period, more massive companion can produce identical observables as a shorter-period, less massive one due to limited orbital coverage.
-We cap the prior at $30\,\text{M}_\odot$, which constrains the posterior to a physically motivated BH mass regime, but also truncates the distribution.
+Matching both observables requires a high companion mass, and our inference yields a posterior peak at $P_\text{fit} = 1200^{+1000}_{-600}\,\text{d}$ and $M_\text{CO, fit} = 7^{+8}_{-4}\,\text{M}_\odot$, consistent with the true values and a dark remnant companion.
+For systems with orbital periods longer than the DR3 baseline, there is a degeneracy between period and companion mass; a longer-period, more massive companion can produce similar observables (\texttt{ruwe}, $\sigma_\text{RV}$) as a shorter-period, less massive one due to limited orbital coverage.
+We capped the prior at $30\,\text{M}_\odot$, which constrained the posterior to a physically motivated BH mass regime, but also truncated the distribution.
 For candidates like BH~2 that lie near this boundary, the inferred companion masses should therefore be interpreted as lower limits under the assumed log-uniform prior.

 These examples illustrate that our method is capable of identifying massive compact companions from summary statistics alone and supports its application to the detection of dormant BHs.